progit/progit/es-es/02-git-basics/01-chapter2.markdown

 	51a94af - Fix "checkout --track -b newbranch" on detac b0ad11e - pull: allow "git pull origin $something:$cur

+De las casi 20.000 confirmaciones en la historia del código fuente de Git, este comando muestra las 6 que cumplen estas condiciones.

-Of the nearly 20,000 commits in the Git source code history, this command shows the 6 that match those criteria.
+> Of the nearly 20,000 commits in the Git source code history, this command shows the 6 that match those criteria.

+### Usando un interfaz gráfico para visualizar el histórico ###

-### Using a GUI to Visualize History ###
+> Using a GUI to Visualize History

+Si deseas utilizar una herramienta más gráfica para visualizar el histórico de confirmaciones, puede que quieras echarle un ojo a un programa Tcl/Tk llamado gitk que se distribuye junto con Git.
+Gitk es básicamente un `git log` visual, y acepta casi todas las opciones de filtrado que acepta `git log`.
+Si tecleas gitk en la línea de comandos dentro de tu proyecto, deberías ver algo como lo de la Figura 2-2.

-If you like to use a more graphical tool to visualize your commit history, you may want to take a look at a Tcl/Tk program called gitk that is distributed with Git.
+> If you like to use a more graphical tool to visualize your commit history, you may want to take a look at a Tcl/Tk program called gitk that is distributed with Git.
 Gitk is basically a visual `git log` tool, and it accepts nearly all the filtering options that `git log` does.
 If you type gitk on the command line in your project, you should see something like Figure 2-2.

 Insert 18333fig0202.png
+Figura 2-2.
+El visualizador de histórico gitk.

-Figure 2-2.
+> Figure 2-2.
 The gitk history visualizer.

+Puedes ver el histórico de confirmaciones en la mitad superior de la ventana, junto con un gráfico de ascendencia.
+El visor de diferencias de la mitad inferior muestra las modificaciones introducidas en cada confirmación que selecciones.

-You can see the commit history in the top half of the window along with a nice ancestry graph.
+> You can see the commit history in the top half of the window along with a nice ancestry graph.
 The diff viewer in the bottom half of the window shows you the changes introduced at any commit you click.

 ## Undoing Things ##